Help Safeguard Our Children

 - How can I keep my child safe on the internet? - Go to the Child Exploitation and Online Protection (CEOP) ThinkUKnow website.
 It has great advice.

-- How can the school help? - If you have a concern about a child, even if they not at our school, we can give you advice and help you report it.
+- How can the school help? - If you have a concern about a child, even if they are not at our school, we can give you advice and help you report it.
 We will gladly see you in private if you want.
 Come into school and speak to our office or contact us via email or phone.
-Alternatively, come to one of our parent sessions on safeguarding.
-We hold them at least termly on various aspects of safeguarding.
-Dates are in our calendar.